cabforum/code-signing/docs/CSBR.md

   a.
 If the publisher responds within 72 hours, the CA and publisher MUST determine a "reasonable date" to revoke the certificate based on discussions with the CA.
   b.
 If CA does not receive a response, the CA must notify the publisher that the CA will revoke in 7 days if no further response is received.
     i.
 If the publisher responds within 7 days, the CA and the publisher will determine a "reasonable date" to revoke the certificate based on discussion with the CA. ii.
-If no response is received after 7 days, the CA must revoke the certificate except if the CA has documented proof (e.g., OCSP logs) that this will cause significant impact to the general public.
+If no response is received after 7 days, the CA must revoke the certificate except if the CA has documented proof (e.g., OCSP logs) that the revocation will cause significant impact to the general public.

 A CA revoking a Certificate because the Certificate was associated with signed Suspect Code or other fraudulent or illegal conduct SHOULD provide all relevant information and risk indicators to other CAs or industry groups.
 The CA SHOULD indicate whether its investigation found that the Suspect Code was a false positive or an inadvertent signing.